Operation Barbarossa: Battle of Moscow

-After Kiev, the Red Army no longer outnumbered the Germans and there were no more trained reserves directly available.
+After Kiev, the Red Army no longer outnumbered the Germans, and there were no more trained reserves directly available.
 To defend Moscow, Stalin could field 800,000 men in 83 divisions, but no more than 25 divisions were fully effective.
-Operation Typhoon, the drive to Moscow, began on 30 September 1941.
+Operation Typhoon, the German drive to Moscow, began on 30 September 1941.
 In front of Army Group Centre was a series of elaborate defence lines, the first centred on Vyazma and the second on Mozhaysk.
 Russian peasants began fleeing ahead of the advancing German units, burning their harvested crops, driving their cattle away, and destroying buildings in their villages as part of a scorched-earth policy designed to deny to the Nazi war machine needed supplies and foodstuffs.

 The first blow took the Soviets completely by surprise when the 2nd Panzer Group, returning from the south, took Oryol, just 121 km south of the Soviet first main defence line.
 Three days later, the Panzers pushed on to Bryansk, while the 2nd Army attacked from the west.
 The Soviet 3rd and 13th Armies were now encircled.
 To the north, the 3rd and 4th Panzer Armies attacked Vyazma, trapping the 19th, 20th, 24th and 32nd Armies.
 Moscow's first line of defence had been shattered.
 The pocket eventually yielded over 500,000 Soviet prisoners, bringing the tally since the start of the invasion to three million.
 The Soviets now had only 90,000 men and 150 tanks left for the defence of Moscow.